 Whether you are shopping for Christmas or any other celebration, these gifts for gardeners are sure to be a hit!

-Mini-Farming: Self Sufficiency on 1/4-acre – As someone who lives in the middle of the suburbs, my idea of farming and gardening is very different from those who have acres upon acres of land to work with.
-Mini-Farming: Self Sufficiency on 1/4-acre gives practical and real life advice to make your mini-farm run smoothly, produce high yields, and maybe even help you to earn a small income in the process.
+Mini-Farming: Self-Sufficiency on 1/4-acre – As someone who lives in the middle of the suburbs, my idea of farming and gardening is very different from those who have acres upon acres of land to work with.
+Mini-Farming: Self Sufficiency on 1/4-acre gives practical and real-life advice to make your mini-farm run smoothly, produce high yields, and maybe even help you earn a small income in the process.